emmabastas/elm-string-template/README.md

 ## Caveats

 While a function like `String.Template.inject` can make code more readable than normal concatenation it is not as safe.
-For instance, if your template or keys happen to have a typo in them you won't get any help from the compiler!
+For instance, if your template or a key happen to have a typo in them you won't get any help from the compiler!

 ```elm
 "Hello ${naem}!"